Center for Autism: Applied Developmental Core

 Promotes scholarship and creative activities to improve the cancer-related health and wellbeing of ethnic minority and other medically-underserved populations in Orange County.

 Supports applied scholarship, collaborative research, and dissemination of knowledge regarding the status, needs, and strengths of the community, particularly related to serving children, youth, and families.

 CSUF Center for Healthy Neighborhoods is a community facility based in the city of Fullerton.
 Together with stakeholders, the Center aims to alleviate education and health disparities, revitalize neighborhoods, and reduce the cycle of poverty through partnerships with underserved families within nearby communities.

 Employee Wellness Program

-The Employee Wellness Program, centered around the promotion of physical activity and healthy lifestyle choices, is operated by the Division of Kinesiology and Health Science (KHS).
+The Employee Wellness Program, centered around the promotion of physical activity and healthy lifestyle choices, is operated by the Division of Kinesiology and Public Health (KHS).
 The program provides CSF faculty and staff an opportunity to participate in exercise classes and provides information for improving one’s wellness.
 The program also provides on-campus internship opportunities for students who are pursing careers in health and fitness.

 Fibromyalgia & Chronic Pain Center

 The mission of the center is to advance research, education, and professional practice related to fibromyalgia (FM) and overlapping conditions.
 The Center’s philosophy is based on an integrated approach to symptom management, including psycho-social & cognitive-behavioral strategies, stress management, physical activity interventions, balance and mobility training, nutrition & weight management, acupuncture & manual therapies, and pharmacological therapies.